Virtues: Faith, Hope & Love

 - Feb 14, 2022

-- 9 min read
+- 8 min read

 Introduction

 For we know in part and we prophesy in part, but when completeness comes, what is in part disappears.
 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put the ways of childhood behind me.
 For now we see only a reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.
-And now these three remain: faith, hope and love.
+And now these three remain: faith, hope, and love.
 But the greatest of these is love (1 Cor.
 13:9–13).

 Virtue 1: Faith

 Faith is just this, the contradiction between the infinite passion of inwardness and objective uncertainty.
 If I can grasp God objectively, then I do not have faith, but just because I cannot do this, I must have faith.
-If I wish to stay in my faith, I must take constant care to keep hold of the objective uncertainty, to be "on the 70,000 fathoms deep" but still have faith (p.
+If I wish to stay in my faith, I must take constant care to keep hold of the objective uncertainty, to be "on the 70,000 fathoms deep" but still have faith (2009, p.
 172).

 Virtue 2: Hope